 However, simply counting the number of people, tanks, or combat aircraft that the U.S. possesses would be insufficient because it would lack context.
 For example, the U.S. Army might have 100 tanks, but to accomplish a specific military task, 1,000 or more might be needed or none at all.
 It might be that the terrain on which a battle is fought is especially ill-suited to tanks or that the tanks one has are inferior to the enemy’s.
 The enemy could be quite adept at using tanks, or his tank operations might be integrated into a larger employment concept that leverages the supporting fires of infantry and airpower, whereas one’s own tanks are poorly maintained, the crews are not well-prepared, or one’s doctrine is irrelevant.

 Success in war is partly a function of matching the tools of warfare to a specific task and employing those tools effectively in battle.
 Get these wrong—tools, objective, competence, or context—and you lose.

 Another key element is the military’s capacity to conduct operations: how many of the right tools—people, tanks, planes, or ships—it has.
 One might have the right tools and know how to use them effectively but not have enough to win.
-Given that one cannot know with certainty beforehand just when, where, against whom, and for what reason a battle might be fought, determining how much capability is needed is an exercise of informed but not certain judgment.
+Because one cannot know with certainty beforehand just when, where, against whom, and for what reason a battle might be fought, determining how much capability is needed is an exercise that requires informed but not certain judgment.

 All of these factors and a multitude of others affect the outcome of any military contest.
 Military planners attempt to account for them when devising requirements, developing training and exercise plans, formulating war plans, and providing advice to the President in his role as Commander in Chief of U.S. military forces.